 Are You Tired or Are You Burnt Out?
 Here's What a Psychologist Wants You to Know

 In our fast-paced, switched-on society, exhaustion and burnout have become synonymous and can stem from personal commitments or circumstances as well as being exacerbated by work deadlines and demands.
 Being tired is nothing new, and we all know that a poor sleep routine or habits like excessive caffeine and alcohol can inhibit the body's natural sleep cycle.
 As a result, you're bound to feel lethargic and your daily tasks will automatically become more difficult to complete, which can drastically alter your mood and lead to feelings of anxiety and depression down the track.
 But when does simply being tired become burnout?
-To find out the difference, learn about common symptoms and discover solutions to manage these feelings, we asked Clinical Psychologist Rachel Samson to provider her expertise on the topic.
+To find out the difference, learn about common symptoms and discover solutions to manage these feelings, we asked Clinical Psychologist Rachel Samson to provide her expertise on the topic.

 To start with, we asked Rachel what the difference between feeling tired and burnt out is—and she told us that feeling tired is actually a natural state of wanting sleep or rest, and that the feeling will usually reduce once you finally get a proper night of sleep and adequate rest.
 Burnout on the other hand, "is a state of physical, emotional, and mental exhaustion caused by chronic stress".
 Burnout is much more complex, and Rachel says that it may not resolve until a person starts to make changes that reduce the amount of stress they're experiencing.
 So now that we know what these commonly-used terms mean, we looked into what causes them and how you can alleviate common symptoms that go hand in hand with feeling tired or burnt out.